SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

 <ViewDashboards/>

-We highly recommend you view these dashboards in the Azure Storage.
+We highly recommend viewing these dashboards in the [Azure Storage view](/docs/dashboards/explore-view/#aws-observability) of the AWS Observability solution.

 ### Azure Storage - Overview